OpenChatGit/Poly/README.md

 # Poly

-**Build native desktop apps with web technologies — simpler than Electron, faster than Tauri.**
+**Build native desktop apps with web technologies — lightweight, fast, and easy to use.**

 Poly is a modern framework for building cross-platform desktop applications using HTML, CSS, and JavaScript.
 It provides native OS integration out-of-the-box with zero configuration.